(Last Updated On: April 22, 2023)

 Hello, all of you chocolate lovers out there!
 If you want a fantastic melt-in-your-mouth dark chocolate fudge recipe, this is the one!
 Not only is it so good, but it is also so easy to make!
-Just heat the ingredients on the stove until all is melted, and put it into a pan to cool for about 2 hours.
+Just heat the ingredients on the stove until all is melted, then put it into a pan to cool and set at room temperature for about 1 to 2 hours before cutting.
 That’s it.
 No candy thermometer is needed!
 Easy fudge recipe, right?

 Making fudge is fun, but eating it is much more enjoyable, and so is eating chocolate brownies, chocolate chip cookies with M&Ms, and homemade chocolate pudding.
 We love our chocolate in this household, that is for sure!